 The Compensation Committee is composed of three directors: Mr. Enright, Dr. Cheng and Ms. Hall.
-During 2022, Dr. Katabi served on the Compensation Committee.
-Ms. Hall succeeded her on January 1, 2023.
-All members of the Compensation Committee were and are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing rules).
-The Compensation Committee met five times during 2022.
-The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance/governance-highlights.
+All members of the Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing rules).
+The Compensation Committee met four times during 2023.
+The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at https://ir.veratx.com/corporate-governance-highlights.
 The information on the Company's website is not incorporated by reference into this Proxy Statement or the Annual Report.